May 1918 lynchings: Lynchings

 During the manhunt, white people killed at least 13 black people during the next two weeks.
 On May 17, Will Head and Will Thompson were seized in two different areas; that night Head was lynched near Troupville in neighboring Lowndes County, and Thompson near Barney in Brooks County.
 Walter F. White, an investigator for the NAACP, was told by mob participants that the bodies of the men were riddled with more than 700 bullets.
 Julius Jones was also captured and lynched near Barney.

 Chime Riley was a black man at first rumored to have left Brooks County.
 He was found to have been lynched, although he had no known connection to Smith.
 He was thrown into the Little River in Brooks County to drown near Barney; turpentine cups were tied to his hands and legs to weigh him down.

 Simon Schuman (also seen as Shuman) was taken from his house during the unrest and according to Walter White reportedly never seen again, although he had no connection to Smith.
 His family was driven out of the house, and the interior was destroyed.
 Schuman was believed by most later historians to have been lynched by white people in this rampage.
 Walter White's report related to Schuman's disappearance was inaccurate.
 Newspaper accounts from a month after the May rampage can confirm that Schuman was arrested by Brooks County authorities in late June 1918 after he was implicated in the murder of Hampton Smith by a man named "Shorty" Ford, then in custody in Jacksonville, Florida on charges related to Smith's murder as well.
 On June 25, 1918, Schuman was removed from Brooks County Jail to an unknown location to avoid being lynched.
 Schuman survived the ordeal and moved to Albany, Georgia shortly afterward.

-Sidney Johnson, who killed Smith, reached Valdosta, the county seat of Lowndes County, where he hid for a few days.
+Sidney Johnson, who murdered Smith, reached Valdosta, the county seat of Lowndes County, where he hid for a few days.
 When he appealed to another black man for food, that man notified the police.
 Chief Calvin Dampier took officers armed with high-powered rifles to the house (among them were his brother), where they engaged in a shootout with Johnson, known to be armed with a shotgun and pistol.
 After the shooting stopped, the police finally entered the house, finding Johnson dead.
 He had wounded the two Dampier brothers and Dixon Smith.
 A mob had gathered and, deprived of the chance to lynch Johnson, mutilated his body, and dragged it behind a car in a procession down Patterson Street and out to Morven.
 There they hanged the body from a tree (near the scene of Smith's murder) and burned it.